- Residential Life

 A. There are two selection periods, one in the fall and one in the spring.
 During the fall, juniors who will be studying abroad the following spring may apply.
 In the spring, juniors who studied abroad in the fall, or who chose not to study abroad, may apply.

 The application process is fairly short: you need to attend an information session, fill out an application, answer a few questions, have an interview, and partake in a group process.
 The process, though at times a little stressful, is fun - you will get the chance to meet other student leaders you never knew before.
-Housefellows amd floor governors are selected in early February and are notified soon after.
-There are 23 house communities on campus with 22 housefellows and 40 floor governors.
+Housefellows amd Floor Governors are selected in early February and are notified soon after.
+There are 23 house communities on campus with 21 Housefellows, 38 Floor Governors and 3 Independent Living Coordinators.
 REAL Student Staff Application.

 The Office of Residential Education & Living